drvinceknight/drvinceknight.github.com/src/cv.md

 ## Awards

+- 2026: The Vice-Chancellor's Award for Outstanding Contribution to the University
 - 2025: Nominated for Cardiff University Enriching Student Life Awards: Most Impactful and Outstanding Use of Assessment as Learning
 - 2025: Nominated for Cardiff University Enriching Student Life Awards: Most Outstanding Learning Experience
 - 2025: Nominated for Cardiff University Enriching Student Life Awards: Personal Tutor of the Year